micro-FPGA/CRUVI/tools/LiteX/README.md

 It is recommended for all FPGA host boards with CRUVI slots to provide LiteX platform support files.

-WiP list of platform provided at https://github.com/micro-FPGA/litex-boards
+WiP list of platforms provided at https://github.com/micro-FPGA/litex-boards

 |Board|FPGA|Status|Test|
 |-----|----|--|--|